LeMinux/PresentingSecureProgramming/Files/Linux/LinuxFileSystems.md

 There will be quite large C structs in here to show how each component is defined, but you don't need to memorize them.
 They are there to show what goes into a file system, and a peek into how exactly your files work.

-#### Common EXT Features
+### Common EXT Features

-The extended file system (ext) takes its influence from the BSD Fast Filesystem where it used cylinder groups for hard disk drives.
+The extended file system (ext) takes its influence from the BSD Fast File system where it used cylinder groups for hard disk drives.
 Back then, the main mass storage devices were hard disk drives that had physically spinning disks and an actuator arm.
 In order to get the best performance you had to minimize movement of the actuator arm to avoid thrashing as well as avoid fragmentation by having data scattered around.
 The solution for this problem was to group data into cylinder groups to keep reads closer.